-Our services are fun and relaxed.
-We start with fresh filter coffee, fruit and doughnuts, then we’ll be led in worship by one of our bands for about 25 minutes.
+Our services are fun and relaxed and our prayer is that you will encounter the love of Jesus.
+We start worship led by one of our bands for about 30 minutes.
 There is a relevant talk from the Bible and an opportunity to receive prayer.

 Running alongside the Sunday morning services are groups for Babies, Children and Youth, which are run by a fun and enthusiastic team every week.
 Please note that these groups only run for Sunday morning services.